By John P. Walsh

 The story is told that if you can hear the five 2-to-6-ton bells peel from the 290-feet-tall tower of St. Michael Church you live in Chicago’s Old Town.
 Yet it depends on which way the wind is blowing.
 St. Michael Church is one of Chicago’s oldest parishes and church buildings.
 It was founded by German Catholics in 1852.
 From their arrival in the 1830s and 1840s until World War I, German immigrants of all faiths made up Chicago’s most numerous nationality.
 They quickly migrated out of downtown Chicago the two miles or so north to North Avenue, a thoroughfare which became known as German Broadway.
 This Western and Eastern European community expanded to settle a four-mile square area that was called North Town.
 St. Michael Church was placed in the virtual center of North Town on land donated by successful German-born Chicago businessman-brewer Michael Diversey (1810-1869).
 Diversey had immigrated to the United States in the 1830s from Saarland in western Germany.

 The church building is built of red brick with limestone trim in the Romanesque style.
 Construction started in 1866 and finished three years later.
-In 1871 the new building was destroyed along with the entire North Town neighborhood in the Great Chicago Fire.
+In 1871 the new building was virtually destroyed in the Great Chicago Fire along with iuts entire North Town neighborhood.
 Only the church’s exterior walls remained.
-Using existing walls, the fire-gutted St. Michael Church was rebuilt and rededicated in 1873.
-Ashes from that famous conflagration are still present in the church basement.
+Using these existing walls, the fire-gutted St. Michael Church was rebuilt and rededicated in 1873.
+Ashes from that famous conflagration are still present in the church’s basement.

 St Michael Church, interior.

 In 1851 when St Michael was founded, Chicago’s population was around 30,000 making it the twenty-fourth largest city in the United States.
-Ten years later, in 1860, right before the outbreak of the American Civil War, Chicago’s population had almost quadrupled and now ranked in the country’s top ten largest cities.
-In that time the mainly Irish Catholic hierarchy in Chicago looked to religious orders to handle the tidal wave of non-English-speaking immigrants such as the Germans.
-At St. Michael Church that charge was entrusted in 1860 to the religious order of Redemptorists founded in Italy in 1748.
+Ten years later, in 1860, right before the outbreak of the American Civil War, Chicago’s population had almost quadrupled and ranked in the country’s top ten largest cities.
+The Catholic Church’s hierarchy in Chicago was mainly Irish and they relied on religious orders to handle a tidal wave of non-English-speaking immigrants such as the Germans.
+At St. Michael Church the charge was entrusted in 1860 to the religious order of Redemptorists founded in Italy in 1748.
 The Redemptorists with their German congregation built the church in Chicago that is seen today.
-More than 160 years later, the Redemptorists continue to shepherd the parish.
+One hundred and seventy years later the Redemptorist order continues to shepherd the parish.

 The mosaic of the patron angel in the floor starts the church’s 190-foot-long nave.
 It is one more image—others in stone, wood and paint—in the interior and exterior decoration of St. Michael Church.
-The archangel is mentioned four times in the Bible: in the Book of Daniel, the Epistle of Jude, and the Book of Revelation.
-St. Michael the archangel is mentioned by name twice in the Book of Daniel where in the first instance he helps the prophet Daniel and in another he is linked to the “end times” of the world.
-In the Epistle of Jude St. Michael the archangel guards the tombs of Moses and Eve and combats Satan to protect these holy sites.
+St. Michael the Archangel is mentioned four times in the Bible: in the Book of Daniel, the Epistle of Jude, and the Book of Revelation.
+St. Michael the archangel is mentioned by name twice in the Book of Daniel where in the first instance he helps the prophet Daniel and in the second he is linked to the “end times” of the world.
+In the Epistle of Jude St. Michael the archangel guards the tombs of Eve and Moses and combats Satan to protect these holy sites.
 In the Book of Revelation St. Michael and his angels do battle with the “dragon.”
-St. Michael the archangel is the patron saint of soldiers, police, and doctors.
+St. Michael the Archangel is the patron saint of soldiers, police, and doctors.

 Created and installed by Mayer & Company of Munich in 1902 for St. Michael Church’s Golden Jubilee, the tall and thin stained glass windows —the fourth set of windows to be installed into architect August Walbaum’s original design— depicted biblical and other scenes and drew on centuries of craft and technique.
 As with other American church building adaptations of earlier European architectural styles, the use of Romanesque rounded arches and corbels accentuated the use of Gothic-style glass in the Old Town Roman Catholic church.